If you are here, you are probably struggling to kickstart your freelance writing career in India or wondering if freelance writing is a good option.

 You don’t have to.
 If you think the payment is fair, go right ahead BUT never feel exploited.
 You need to know what you are worth and set standards (for example, I will not accept any work which is below INR X per word or INR XXXX per post.

-I know freelance writers in India are paid less, but do you have to accept less?
+I know freelance writing in India can be tough, with all the clients wanting to pay pennies for Neil Patel like posts.
+But, do you have to accept less?
 No!

 Do not accept anything which falls below the LOC, line of caution.
 Bad clients are expensive to work with.
 They destroy your confidence, reduce the time to engage with potential clients, pay you peanuts and badly impact your freelance writing career in India.